 At this stage, research has not made clear whether SIBO leads to CAD or vice versa.
 In fact, the answer might be both.
 Researchers have suggested that, as with the gut and the brain, the gut-heart connection may involve a bidirectional relationship.

 For example, excess bacterial byproducts produced as a result of SIBO may lead to an increased risk of CAD.
 Meanwhile, inflammatory cytokines (proteins) released as a result of CAD may disrupt the balance of the gut microbiome.

 One of the most intriguing links between the gut and the heart involves Trimethylamine N-oxide (TMAO), a compound linked to artery-clogging plaque formation.

 Several studies have connected high levels of TMAO to a significantly increased risk of heart disease.
 In one large cohort study, researchers used TMAO levels alone to predict major cardiac events (such as heart attacks), independent of other risk factors.

 TMAO is produced within the body when certain microbes within the gut feed on choline.
 Because certain foods like eggs, poultry, and red meat contain high choline levels, experts have advised limited consumption of these foods for those at risk for heart disease.

 Interestingly, emerging research is looking more closely at the types of bacteria that produce TMAO.
-They’re finding that high levels of TMAO may have more to do with an imbalance in the gut microbiome itself than with the consumption of choline-rich foods(15,16).
+They’re finding that high levels of TMAO may have more to do with an imbalance in the gut microbiome itself than with the consumption of choline-rich foods.

-This may mean that correcting gut dysbiosis can help keep TMAO levels in check, reducing the risk of plaque formation and heart disease.
+These findings may mean that correcting gut dysbiosis can help keep TMAO levels in check, reducing the risk of plaque formation and heart disease.